 Indeed, this may seem like the ultimate healthy snack.
 However, do beware of the high content of saturated fats that these snack products could contain.
 In addition, some cheese and cracker products also contain a large amount of sugar.

-The wrong kind of snack could increase the likelihood of the occurrence of joint pain and inflammation.
-Subsequently, inflammation that occurs in the body could lead to various ailments, health hazards and diseases including arthritis, skin problems, allergies, cancer, heart problems, irritable bowel syndrome (IBS), obesity, weight gain, the occurrence of tumors, asthma, cancer and other diseases.
-Some of these ailments such as arthritis affect millions of people worldwide .
-Eating the wrong types of fats can add unnecessary weight on the joints and puts stress on the tendons and muscles .
-Foods in their natural, raw and organic state are usually the best option to go with.
-Such foods like fresh fruit and nuts may contain some sugar and fat.
-However, foods with these types of raw sugars and omega-3 fats are healthier than the 7 worse snacks mentioned above and consuming these healthier foods could help prevent or reduce inflammation and joint pain such as arthritis from occurring.
+The wrong kind of snack can increase your likelihood of joint pain and inflammation.
+Consequently, inflammation that occurs in the body can lead to various ailments, health hazards, and diseases, including arthritis, skin problems, allergies, cancer, heart problems, irritable bowel syndrome (IBS), obesity, weight gain, the occurrence of tumors, asthma, cancer, and other diseases.
+These ailments affect millions of people worldwide .
+Eating the wrong fats can add unnecessary weight to the joints and stress the tendons and muscles .
+Foods in their natural, raw, and organic state are usually the best option.

 Rick Kaselj, MS